-How is Credit Rating Done? – Ways to Calculate Credit Score
+How is Credit Rating Done? – Ways to Calculate Credit Score in 2019

 How is Credit Rating Done?, To understand how is Credit Rating done, we first need to understand what exactly credit rating is!
 Credit Rating is a rating (a grade, marks, rank or in any other form) an indicator of how credit worthy a person or an enterprise is.
 You must have seen that all the Banks before sanctioning loans, usually get the credit capacity & credit history of the prospecting borrowers checked.
 For these reasons, it is must to do their credit rating.
 Now you can scroll down below and check more details for How is Credit Rating Done?